 The American Numismatic Association (ANA) is the largest and most active international coin club in the world.
 The ANA is a nonprofit organization dedicated to educating and encouraging people to study and collect coins, paper money, exonumia, and related items.
 They serve coin collectors, the academic community, and the general public with an interest in numismatics.

 Their website is a wealth of information for those new to the hobby of coin collecting or those more experienced numismatists looking to forge a relationship with those of similar interests.
 The website will help you find an honest coin dealer as well as a local coin club that you can join.

 Although there are many resources available on the Internet, nothing is more helpful than networking with people that share a similar interest with you.
 Local coin clubs are your most valuable resource as you begin your coin collecting journey.
 As you begin to specialize, you may want to join a specialized coin clubs such as The Early American Coppers (EAC), Liberty Seated Collectors Club (LSCC), or Combined Organizations of Numismatic Error Collectors of America (CONECA), to name a few.

 07 of 10

 The world of coin collecting is always changing.
 Discoveries are being made, auction records are being set, and mints around the world are always releasing new coins.
-Subscribing to Coin World magazine can keep you updated on what is new in the world of coin collecting.
+Subscribing to Coin World magazine and podcast can keep you updated on what is new in the world of coin collecting.
 The magazine is available both in hard copy and electronically.
-There is also a Coin World weekly podcast that you can download to your electronic device and listen to at your convenience.
+The Coin World weekly podcast that you can download to your electronic device and listen to at your convenience.

 08 of 10